 - Notifying Companies House of any changes in the LLP (for example, its name, nature of business, registered office address, accounting reference date, members’ or PSCs’ details) within 14 days from the date of the change.

 - Maintaining the register of members and PSC register.

 - Appointment of an auditor (where required).

 - Registering the LLP for self-assessment and delivering a partnership tax return to HMRC.

 - Registering the LLP for VAT (where required) and ensuring that VAT returns are submitted and VAT paid to HMRC in a timely fashion.

 - Acting on behalf of the LLP in the course of its dissolution or insolvency proceedings.

 Each LLP must have at least 2 duly appointed designated members.
 If an LLP has only two members, then all of them are deemed designated members.
 Under the members’ agreement, any member may at any time become or cease to be a designated member provided that after the change, the number of designated members remains adequate.

 A register must be maintained of an LLP’s “persons with significant control” (PSCs), whose information must be supplied to Companies House.
 The information about PSCs is publicly accessible on the Companies House website.

-In relation to an LLP, a PSC is an individual who meets any one or more of the following conditions:
+In relation to a Limited Liability Partnership, a PSC is an individual who meets any one or more of the following conditions: